1anw/1anw.github.io/index.md

 layout: default
 ---

 This is a website to display Ian Wixom's resume.
+Presently under construction.

 # Education

-1
+## University of Utah

+Current - M.STAT. in Biostatistics

+2023 - B.S. in Applied Mathematics, B.A. in International Studies

 # Experience